 Ultimate Vocabulary Resource Guide – How many words are there in the English language?
 Estimates range from more than a quarter million to just about a million.
 And the more of those words you know, the better you’re able to express yourself.
-This guide is full of vocabulary resources for students, parents and teachers – and anyone else looking to bolster his or her vocabulary.
+This guide is full of vocabulary resources for students, parents, and teachers – and anyone else looking to bolster their vocabulary.

 English Homework Help Guide – Looking for a little help with your English homework?
 We have you covered with this guide.
 Find information and additional resources for vocabulary, composition, literature and poetry and more for junior high and high school students.

 Ultimate Teacher Resource Guide – Teaching is a rewarding career.
 It’s also a challenging one.
 This guide aims to support the important work teachers do by providing a wealth of helpful resources, including ideas for lessons, ready-made handouts, tests and quizzes across a range of subjects, such as art, English, science, and math, among others.